sarath49/userreview/README.txt

 top rated nodes of a given type in a given category, etc.

 UPDATES
+2006/5/3 - updated to work with latest changes to votingapi module.
+Please be sure to also update to the latest release of votingapi.
+Also changed the tagging to (a) comply better with votingapi standards and and (b) better identify userreview votes as coming from userreview, permitting overlapping voting systems.

 2006/4/14 - improved layout.
 All userreview forms and reviews appear in collapsed field sets.
 Userreview forms & data is now easily accessible but unobtrusive.
 Only average vote for each node still appears uncollapsed.